antoniooodev/SavorSound/README.rst

 Authors
 ********

-SoundFood-webplayer is developed and maintained by Antonio Tangaro.
+SavorSound is developed and maintained by Antonio Tangaro.
 Feel free to contact us for questions, suggestions, or collaborations.

 License
 ********